Respect and Safety In The Workplace - Violence Policy

 OTF has a number of measures and procedures to minimize the risk of workplace violence and to provide a safe and healthy work environment.

-Working in collaboration with OTF’s Joint Health and Safety Committee (JOHSC), the following measures that are in place formulate OTF’s Workplace Violence Program:
+Working in collaboration with OTF’s Joint Health and Safety Committee (JHSC), the following measures that are in place formulate OTF’s Workplace Violence Program:

 OTF will conduct appropriate risk assessments to determine the risks of workplace violence that may unlikely arise from conducting the work of the Foundation.

-Workplace risk assessments are conducted by the Joint Health and Safety Committee (JOHSC) and may include workplace surveys, physical inspections, and other appropriate means for obtaining information regarding OTF’s risk of workplace violence.
+Workplace risk assessments are conducted by the Joint Health and Safety Committee (JHSC) and may include workplace surveys, physical inspections, and other appropriate means for obtaining information regarding OTF’s risk of workplace violence.

-The JOHSC will conduct workplace risk assessments as often as necessary to ensure the continued protection of staff and volunteers.
+The JHSC will conduct workplace risk assessments as often as necessary to ensure the continued protection of staff and volunteers.

-Following these risk assessments, the JOHSC is responsible for making recommendations on health and safety issues and on programs and measures to improve health and safety.
+Following these risk assessments, the JHSC is responsible for making recommendations on health and safety issues and on programs and measures to improve health and safety.

 Measures to Protect Staff and Volunteers